fantasyland/static-land/docs/spec.md

  - Two functions are equivalent if they yield equivalent outputs for equivalent inputs.

-Note that these examples are not universal, in some cases different definitions of equivalense for that types might be more appropriate.
+Note that these examples are not universal, in some cases different definitions of equivalence for those types might be more appropriate.
 It depends on which exact abstractions you choose to use in a program.

 We use `≡` symbol in laws to denote equivalence.